 Note: This Appendix is not a part of the Indian Accounting Standard.
-The purpose of this Appendix is only to bring out the major differences, if any, between Indian Accounting Standard (Ind AS) 8 and the corresponding International Accounting Standard (IAS) 8, Accounting Policies, Changes in Accounting Estimates and Errors, issued by the International Accounting Standards Board.
+The purpose of this Appendix is only to bring out the differences, if any, between Indian Accounting Standard (Ind AS) 8 and the corresponding International Accounting Standard (IAS) 8, Accounting Policies, Changes in Accounting Estimates and Errors.